Dogra–Tibetan war: Peace treaty

 On 17 September 1842, a peace treaty was agreed in Leh between the Dogras and the Tibetans, executed by an exchange of notes.
-(Note: The treaty is often referred to as the Treaty of Chushul, although there is no indication that the treaty was agreed at Chushul.)
+(Note: The treaty is often referred to as the Treaty of Chushul although there is no indication that the treaty was agreed at Chushul.)

 The Tibetan note, incorporating the concessions made by the Dogras, was handed to Gulab Singh's representatives.
 The Persian note, describing the Tibetan concessions, was presented to the Tibetan officials.
 The terms were also summarised in the Ladakh Chronicles as follows.
 Tibet recognised that Ladakh was annexed to the Sikh Empire.
 And the Sikh Empire relinquished the ancient Ladakhi claim to western Tibet.
 Both sides would remain within their own territories.
 Biennial Lopchak missions would go on as before.
 Ladakhi merchants would be allowed to travel to Rudok, Gartok and other places in Tibet and the Tibetan merchants from Chang Thang would be allowed to go to Ladakh.

 The texts of the notes also state that the "old, established frontiers" between Ladakh and Tibet would be respected.
-The Ladakhi king and queen were to be allowed to live in Ladakh peacefully, and it is the Ladakhi king that would send the biennial Lopchak missions to Lhasa rather than the Dogra regime.
+The Ladakhi king and queen were to be allowed to live in Ladakh peacefully, and the Ladakhi king would send the biennial Lopchak missions, to Lhasa rather than the Dogra regime.
 All trade between the two regions was to be conducted according to "old, established custom".